mattnixon1/moj-frontend-prototype/docs/community-components/loading-spinner.md

 ## Overview of the component

-[description of the component]
+When the page requires information and the user needs to wait for a process to finish then a loading spinner is displayed.
+This is to show the user that the page is still working and not frozen.

 <h3 class="govuk-heading-m">Why is the component needed <span class="govuk-link govuk-body"><a href="">Edit</a></h1>

 There was a need because sometimes user have to wait was sometimes up to 15 seconds due to the amount of data.

+<h2 class="govuk-heading-l">Current uses for the component <span class="govuk-link govuk-body"><a href="">Edit</a></h1>

 We needed a way to show a user that a long running task (in this case a virus scan on uploads) was in progress along with providing progress updates.

-<h2 class="govuk-heading-l">Current uses for the component <span class="govuk-link govuk-body"><a href="">Edit</a></h1>

 There was a need because sometimes user have to wait was sometimes up to 15 seconds due to the amount of data.

 <h2 class="govuk-heading-l">When not to use the component <span class="govuk-link govuk-body"><a href="">Edit</a></h1>

-[todo]
+Don't use it when the user is still able to interact with the page.

 <!--
 ### References